Formatting CSV Files for Import and Export

 Formatting CSV Files for Import into Your Inventory

-Now that you have a CSV file with your current inventory, you can add quantities and prices to your inventory on TCGplayer with ease!
+Now that you have a CSV file with your current inventory, you can add or remove quantities and prices to your inventory on TCGplayer with ease!
 Using the exported CSV document from the directions above, you can import all of your updates at once.

 Here is a quick tutorial detailing what you'll need to update and what each column header means.